tapstream/tapstream-sdk/docs/docs.md

 The log output of Tapstream can be redirected (or quelled) by providing a handler to receive the messages.

+Make sure to define the logging behavior **before** you initialize the SDK.

 Here's how you might redirect Tapstream messages to a custom logging system:

 {% if platform == 'android' %}